Conflict in Rakhine State (2016–present): Background

-The Rohingya people are an ethnic minority that mainly live in the northern region of Rakhine State, Myanmar, and have been described as one of the world's most persecuted minorities.
-They describe themselves as descendants of Arab traders and other groups who settled in the region many generations ago.
-After riots in 2012, academic authors used the term Rohingya to refer to the Muslim community in northern Rakhine.
-For example, Professor Andrew Selth of Griffith University uses the term "Rohingya" but states "These are Bengali Muslims who live in Arakan State... most Rohingyas arrived with the British colonialists in the 19th and 20th centuries."
-Among the overseas Rohingya community, the term has been gaining popularity since the 1990s, though a considerable portion of Muslims in northern Rakhine are unfamiliar with the term and prefer to use alternatives.
-Scholars have stated that they have been present in the region since the 15th century.
-However, they have been denied citizenship by the government of Myanmar, which describes them as illegal immigrants from Bangladesh.
+After Myanmar gained independence in 1948, Rakhine and Rohingya nationalists both struggled to secure autonomy, as successive central governments continued to suppress their demands.
+In 2011 Myanmar's political reforms, allowed for greater ethnic expression, but these changes did not translate into real political power for the people.
+In the 2015 elections, the Arakan National Party (ANP) won a majority of seats in Rakhine State, yet the central government bypassed them and appointed a chief minister from the ruling party.
+This move reinforced the belief among many Rakhine that electoral politics could not secure their rights, pushing some toward armed struggle.

+Amid these frustrations, the Arakan Army (AA), an armed group advocating for greater autonomy, gained popularity among the region.
+Founded in 2009, the AA positioned itself as the defender of Rakhine interests, leading to frequent clashes with the Burmese military, especially from 2015 onward.
+The military responded with brutal crackdowns, including human rights violations, which fueled further resentment and resistance among the Rakhine population.

+In response to persistent oppression, Rohingya insurgent groups have formed over the years.
+Notably, the Arakan Rohingya Salvation Army (ARSA) emerged, claiming to defend Rohingya rights.
+ARSA's attacks on Myanmar security forces in 2016 and 2017 prompted brutal military crackdowns, resulting in mass atrocities against Rohingya civilians and the displacement of hundreds of thousands to neighboring Bangladesh.
+Other notable Rohingya insurgent groups include Arakan Rohingya Army, Rohingya Solidarity Organisation, and Rohingya Islami Mahaz.

 In modern times, the persecution of Rohingyas in Myanmar dates back to the 1970s.
 Since then, Rohingya people have regularly been made the target of persecution by the government and nationalist Buddhists.
 The tension between various religious groups in the country had often been exploited by the past military governments of Myanmar.
 According to Amnesty International, the Rohingya have suffered from human rights violations under past military dictatorships since 1978, and many have fled to neighbouring Bangladesh as a result.
 In 2005, the United Nations High Commissioner for Refugees had assisted with the repatriation of Rohingyas from Bangladesh, but allegations of human rights abuses in the refugee camps threatened this effort.
 In 2015, 140,000 Rohingyas remained in IDP camps after communal riots in 2012.